 - Get Involved in Your Local Bible Teaching Church – Here you will find some Biblical teaching and perspective that will help ground your child.
 You will find other adults and kids that can love on your child.
 Truth will be spoken into their lives.
 The more adults you can have positively influencing the lives of your children is important.
 The most important thing, however, is that knowing Jesus changes lives.
 He can get to the heart of your child and build something that you would never be able to accomplish on your own.

 A special thanks to my adorable pre-teen niece, Emma, and my sister, Stacie (the photographer) for providing me for pictures with this post.
-My niece is absolutely pleasant and couldn’t stop smiling when she was suppose to be taking the bratty pictures.
+My niece is absolutely pleasant and couldn’t stop smiling when she was supposed to be taking the bratty pictures.